 Typically knee pain only hangs around for a week or two.
 But I've seen some that's lasted months, and unfortunately years.
 I’ve even seen people that have been living with knee pain for over 10+ years!
 And I’ve helped them regain control of their life.

 You don’t have to live like that!

-I am usually able to get people out of pain and discharged in 4 to 6 visits.
-For some people, even one visit is enough!
+I am usually able to get people out of pain and discharged in 8 to 12 visits.

 And they’re not just out of pain but they have an education and understanding that empowers them to keep it from happening again.
 If it does come back, they know how to get out of it all by themselves.